alipay/Antchain-MPC/README.md

 Antchain-MPC is a library of MPC (Multi-Parties Computation).
 It include

-Morse-STF: A tool for machine learning using MPC
+Morse-STF: A tool for machine learning using MPC.

-Morse-SVM: A Secure Virtual Machine using MPC
+Others: Comming soon.

 and etc.